How cancer can affect your mental health

 It's also important to ensure that we don't play down their fears and concerns: "If they're scared, don't tell them not to be scared.
 People have to have space to feel what it is they're feeling," explains Angela Keane, humanistic counsellor and member of Counselling Directory.

-"Sometimes it's worth saying: 'I'm finding it difficult you've got cancer because I love you'," adds Laura Lee, CEO of charity Maggie's Centres, which provides practical support for all people living with cancer, and their families and friends.
+"Sometimes it's worth saying: 'I'm finding it difficult you've got cancer because I love you'," adds Laura Lee, CEO of charity Maggie's Centres, which provides practical support for all people with a cancer diagnosis and their families and friends.
 "When we talk about the impact on us and our own vulnerabilities, it helps the person to realise they are not alone."

-"You often find that some friends are too scared, they don't know what to say and therefore they distance themselves.
+"You often find that some friends are too scared; they don't know what to say, or how to support someone with cancer.
+Therefore, they distance themselves from the person with cancer.
 I think that's the hardest thing for patients to understand," explains Ann Rhys assistant director of care at Hospiscare.
 "Usually, patients don't have any expectations, they just want people to be there for them."

 As well as being able to provide emotional support, offering practical help to someone with cancer can be invaluable.